Doctored Black Granite Countertop Etching

 Although, there are stones coming out of India and China sold as various black granites that are actually some type of mixed-breed stone that contains calcite and etches without any doctoring.

-Most often these are sold as Absolute Black, which is just the worst fraud since AB traditionally is one of the very best most bullet-proof stones you can buy.
+Most often these are sold as Absolute Black granite, which is just the worst fraud since AB traditionally is one of the very best most bullet-proof stones you can buy.
 True black absolute comes only from South Africa though.

 Nothing absorbs during etching.
 It's a chemical reaction that eats away or uses up the reactants.
 So, on stone it eats away the stone.
-If doctored the acids corrodes and destroys the dye exposing the lighter-colored actual granite surface beneath.
+If doctored, any acid will corrode and destroy the dye exposing the lighter-colored actual granite surface beneath.

 You'll find complete information about granite sealers and stripping any surface substance from granite countertops in the